MikeTrizna/intro_to_ai_ml_orig/_episodes/04-ml-weaknesses.md

 exercises: 10
 questions:
 - "What types of tasks are hard for machine learning?"
-- "What ways do dataset construction affect models?"
+- "How does dataset construction affect models?"
+- "How can machine learning make biased decisions?"
 objectives:
 - "First learning objective.
 (FIXME)"
 keypoints: